FlamJamCamCode/Crucible/foundations/24 nss.md

 **Direct Action Enabled**:
 Instead of "state should fix it" helplessness:
-- See problem → Create solution → Deploy immediately
+- See problem → Discover & Create solution → Act & therefrom Deploy immediately
 - Performance speaks → Resources flow
 - No permission needed from "representatives"
 - Power through performance, not politics